MOSEK/Mosek.jl/README.md

 - Branch `b0.8` is compatible with MOSEK 8.0.
 Not actively updated.
 - Branch `b0.9` is compatible with MOSEK 8.1.
 Currently updated only for bugfixes.
 - Branch `b1.1-msk9.1` is compatible with MOSEK 9.1.
 Currently updated only for bugfixes.
+- Branch `b1.1-msk9.2` is compatible with MOSEK 9.2.
+Currently updated only for bugfixes.
 - The `master` branch.
 This is more or less kept compatible with the latest MOSEK release, either latest stable release or, if available, the latest alpha or beta.

 `MOSEK.jl` releases are taken from the `b*.*` branches.